Christine “Granny” Agans, 97, of Rushville, passed away at 2:02 PM, Friday, February 14, 2020, at Culbertson Memorial Hospital in Rushville.

 Services will be at 2:00PM, Wednesday, February 19, 2020, at the Wood Funeral Home in Rushville, with Pastor Fred Fritz officiating.
 Interment will follow in the Rushville City Cemetery.
 Visitation will be from 1:00 PM to 2:00 PM, Wednesday, February 19, 2020, at the Wood Funeral Home in Rushville.
 Memorials are suggested to the Honor Flight, in tribute to all of her family members that have served in the military.

-To plant a tree in memory of Christine Agans, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Christine Agans, please visit our floral store.